Hydrangea Care: Quick Answer First

 Summer (June to August)

 Peak growing season.
-She is working hard and needs consistent water to keep up with it.
+The plant is working hard and needs consistent water to keep up with it.

 Autumn (September to November)